Frances Cornford

 Frances Crofts Cornford (née Darwin; 30 March 1886 – 19 August 1960) was an English poet.

-Life
+Biography

-She was the daughter of the botanist Francis Darwin and Newnham College fellow Ellen Wordsworth Crofts (1856-1903), and born into the Darwin—Wedgwood family.
-She was a granddaughter of the British naturalist Charles Darwin.
+She was the daughter of the botanist Francis Darwin and Newnham College fellow Ellen Wordsworth Crofts (1856–1903), and born into the Darwin–Wedgwood family.
+She was a granddaughter of the naturalist Charles Darwin.
 Her older half-brother was the golf writer Bernard Darwin.
 She was brought up in Cambridge, among a dense social network of aunts, uncles, and cousins, and was educated privately.
 Because of the similarity of her first name, her father's and her husband's, she was known to her family before her marriage as "FCD" and after her marriage as "FCC" and her husband Francis Cornford was known as "FMC".
 Her father Sir Francis Darwin, a son of Charles Darwin, yet another 'Francis', was known to their family as "Frank", or as "Uncle Frank".

+She died of heart failure at her home in Cambridge, on 19 August 1960.
+She is buried at the Parish of the Ascension Burial Ground in Cambridge, where she is in the same grave as her father Sir Francis Darwin.
+Her mother Ellen Wordsworth Darwin, née Crofts, is buried in St Andrew's churchyard in Girton, Cambridgeshire.

+Personal life

 In 1909, Frances Darwin married Francis Cornford, a classicist and poet.
 They had five children: